-This course is accredited without conditions by the Australian Psychology Accreditation Council (APAC), the body that set the standards for psychology education in Australia.
+This course is accredited without conditions by the Australian Psychology Accreditation Council (APAC) in Sydney and Melbourne.
+This course is accredited with conditions in Brisbane.

 Meet one of the following criteria:

 - Admission to candidature for an undergraduate degree at an Australian University (or equivalent), or

 - Be aged 21 years or over and submit a 500-word statement that satisfies the College as to your ability and aptitude to successfully undertake study of this type and level.

 International student IELTS requirement: Academic IELTS minimum overall band of 6.0 with no individual band below 5.5 completed in the last two years (or equivalent).

 Overseas qualifications must be deemed by the Qualifications Recognition Policy Unit to be equivalent to Australian qualifications in order to be considered by ACAP.

 The accrediting body may have additional requirements, including minimum English language, to meet professional accreditation standards.
 For more information on meeting those requirements visit psychologycouncil.org.au